Ninety-five Theses: Background

 In 1515, Pope Leo X granted a plenary indulgence intended to finance the construction of St. Peter's Basilica in Rome.
 It would apply to almost any sin, including adultery and theft.
 All other indulgence preaching was to cease for the eight years in which it was offered.
 Indulgence preachers were given strict instructions on how the indulgence was to be preached, and they were much more laudatory of the indulgence than those of earlier indulgences.
 Johann Tetzel was commissioned to preach and offer the indulgence in 1517, and his campaign in cities near Wittenberg drew many Wittenbergers to travel to these cities and purchase them, since sales had been prohibited in Wittenberg and other Saxon cities.

-Luther also had a rather negative experience and idea with the indulgences connected to All Saints' Church, Wittenberg.
+Luther's views were informed by his experience at All Saints' Church, Wittenberg.
 By venerating the large collection of relics at the church, one could receive an indulgence.
-He had preached as early as 1514 against the abuse of indulgences and the way they cheapened grace rather than requiring true repentance.
-Luther became especially concerned in 1517 when his parishioners, returning from purchasing Tetzel's indulgences, claimed that they no longer needed to repent and change their lives in order to be forgiven of sin.
-After hearing what Tetzel had said about indulgences in his sermons, Luther began to study the issue more carefully, and contacted experts on the subject.
+Luther had preached as early as 1514 against the abuse of indulgences and the way they cheapened grace rather than requiring true repentance.
+Luther became especially concerned in 1517 when his parishioners, returning from purchasing Tetzel's indulgences, claimed that they no longer needed to repent and change their lives to be forgiven of sin.
+After hearing what Tetzel had said about indulgences in his sermons, Luther began to study the issue more carefully and contacted experts on the subject.
 He preached about indulgences several times in 1517, explaining that true repentance was better than purchasing an indulgence.
-He taught that receiving an indulgence presupposed that the penitent had confessed and repented, otherwise it was worthless.
-A truly repentant sinner would also not seek an indulgence, because they loved God's righteousness and desired the inward punishment of their sin.
+He taught that receiving an indulgence presupposed that the penitent had confessed and repented; otherwise, it was worthless.
+A truly repentant sinner would also not seek an indulgence because they loved God's righteousness and desired the inward punishment of their sin.
 These sermons seem to have ceased from April to October 1517, presumably while Luther was writing the Ninety-five Theses.
 He composed a Treatise on Indulgences, apparently in early autumn 1517.
 It is a cautious and searching examination of the subject.
 He contacted church leaders on the subject by letter, including his superior Hieronymus Schulz, Bishop of Brandenburg, sometime on or before 31 October, when he sent the Theses to Archbishop Albert of Brandenburg.